onkarpatil272/aws-backup-submodules/README.md

 ## Notes

 - **IAM Role**: You must provide a valid IAM role ARN for AWS Backup (`iam_role_arn`).
+- **Multiple Vaults**: Use the `vaults` variable to create multiple vaults with different configurations.
 - **Vault Lock**: When `locked = true`, you must provide at least one retention parameter (`min_retention_days` or `max_retention_days`).
 - **Vault Names**: Must start with a letter and contain only alphanumeric characters, hyphens, and underscores.
 - **Backup Intervals**: The interval between backup jobs (start_window + completion_window) must be at least 60 minutes (AWS requirement).